istio/istio.io/content/en/docs/tasks/traffic-management/egress/egress-control/index.md

 {{< /text >}}

-Unlike accessing external services through HTTP or HTTPS, you don't see any headers related to the Istio sidecar and the requests sent to external services appear neither in the log of the sidecar nor in the Mixer log.
+Unlike accessing external services through HTTP or HTTPS, you don't see any headers related to the Istio sidecar and the requests sent to external services do not appear in the log of the sidecar.
 Bypassing the Istio sidecars means you can no longer monitor the access to external services.

 ### Cleanup the direct access to external services